Stash App Review 2022: Investment App Pros and Cons

 When you buy from a company that doesn’t have publicly traded stock — like your local hardware store — the Stash Stock-Back program will invest a certain percentage into a stock or ETF of your choice.

-You’ll earn 0.125% stock on everyday purchases, and up to 5% with certain merchants.
-Stash+ account users earn 2x stock.
+You’ll earn stock-back on everyday purchases, and Stash+ account users earn 1% stock-back.2

-You’ll receive the Stock-Back® debit card when you open and fund a Stash cash management account, which is available to all paid subscribers.
+You’ll receive the Stock-Back® Card1 when you open and fund a Stash investment account, which is available to all paid subscribers.

 How to Withdraw Money and Close Your Stash Account